caseychambliss/ObsidianSync-/Gardening in 8b – Project Instruction Set.md

 Scientific or educational notes should include searchable terms (soil microbiome, nitrogen fixation, allelopathy).

 ---

 9. Style & Tone

 Plain, practical, educational — avoid over-floweriness.
+Primary language is English, but include Dutch language when needed for guidance when searching online or speaking with native Dutch people.

 Humanized suggestions that tie plants to daily family life.

 Always include common names + Latin binomials for clarity.

 ---